BrandenSoropia/card-babel/notes/DEV_NOTES.md

 - Setup basic unit tests for search card query
 - Write a Cypress test for searching card that succeeds and fails
 - 🐛 Bugs to Fix:
-  - Try to fix `strong` breaking when they are at the start of the string(?).
-See `DYN122` as example card.
   - Fix icons `aria-labelledBy` not having the same generated ID.
 - Setup translations system
   - For now a basic one that reads the system lang and tries to use that.
 If none found, default to ENG